Best Credit Cards for Families in the UAE

 Further Reading

-Managing a household on AED 5,000?
+Managing household costs on AED 5,000, including groceries and school fees?
 Our salary-specific card guide covers the best options.
 Keeping costs low matters for family budgets.
 See our no annual fee guide for zero-cost card options.
 To get more from your everyday spending, read our value maximisation guide on optimising returns.

 Frequently Asked Questions

-How do annual fee waivers work for family credit cards in the UAE?
+How do annual fee waivers work on family credit cards?

 What is FX markup and how does it affect my grocery or online shopping?

-Are there Islamic or Sharia-compliant credit cards for families?
+Are there Islamic or Sharia-compliant family credit cards in the UAE?

 How do reward caps work and will I hit them with family spending?

-How do I compare a card with higher grocery earn rates but also higher fees?
+How do I compare a card with higher grocery rates but also a higher annual fee?

 Try our recommendation tool with your own numbers.
 Try our Card Finder →